Soham-Debnath/c_01_basic/README.md

-# These codes are the basic examples of C language.
+# These codes are the basic examples in C language.